Nickel(II) titanate

-Nickel(II) titanate, also known as nickel titanium oxide, is an inorganic compound with the chemical formula NiTiO_{3}.
+Nickel(II) titanate is an inorganic compound with the chemical formula NiTiO_{3}.
 It is a coordination compound between nickel(II), titanium(IV) and oxide ions.
 It has the appearance of a yellow powder.
-Nickel(II) titanate has been used as a catalyst for toluene oxidation.
-Nickel(II) titanate furthermore has many different names such as nickel titanium oxide; titanium nickel oxide; nickel titanium trioxide.

-Molecular and crystal structure
+Structure

 Nickel(II) titanate crystallizes at 600 °C and is stable at room temperature and normal pressure in an ilmenite structure with rhombohedral R3 symmetry.
-Nickel(II) titanate's rhombohedral structure has layers of Ni and Ti alternate along the rhombohedral axis with O layers between them.
-The XRD data supports nickel(II) titanate's ilmenite structure with its rhombohedral symmetry.
-Other descriptions of nickel(II) titanite's Illemite structure consists of a pseudo close packed hexagonal array of O^{2−} ions with two thirds occupied by an ordered hexagonal like cation.
-The Average crystallites size for nickel(II) titanate was estimated at 42 nm with lattice constants of a = 5.032 Å, b = 5.032 Å, c = 4.753 Å. The structure was established by using X-ray power intensities.
+It consists of alternating layers of Ni and Ti along the rhombohedral axis with O layers between them.

-Synthesis
+Another description of nickel(II) titanite's illemite structure consists of a pseudo close packed hexagonal array of O^{2−} ions with two thirds occupied by an ordered hexagonal like cation.
+The average crystallite's size was estimated at 42 nm with lattice constants of a = 5.032 Å, b = 5.032 Å, c = 4.753 Å.

-There are several methods of synthesis for nickel(II) titanate.
-The first method involves nickel(II) titanate's melting temperature of over 500 °C at which its precursor decomposes to give nickel(II) titanate as a residue.
-The second method involved using enthalpy and entropy on the reaction to synthesize nickel(II) titanate through its phase transition.
+Preparation

-Nickel(II) titanate was synthesized using the polymeric precursor method.
-This involved spontaneous combustion of Ti(OCH(CH_{3})_{2})_{4} with Ni(NO_{3})_{2}·6H_{2}O and C_{3}H_{7}NO_{2} in a molar ratio of 1:1:20 in isopropyl alcohol solution.
-The product of nickel(II) titanate was calcinated from the precursor at 600 °C for 3 hours.
+Nickel(II) titanate can be prepared by the autocombustion of a mixture of titanium isopropoxide, nickel(II) nitrate (oxidizer), and alanine (fuel) in isopropyl alcohol solution.
+The resulting dark green product is then calcined.

-Nickel(II) titanate was also formed by heating NiO and TiO_{2} at 1350 °C for three hours.
-Then it was then cooled until room temperature.
+Another method involves heating NiO and TiO_{2} at 1350 °C for three hours.